-Artificial Nanomedical systems within the body of a Biont In the majority of Inner Sphere and some middle region societies it is common for citizens to have a plethora of nanotechnological devices integrated within eir body to maintain the body at optimum health, fight disease, provide rapid healing and ensure biological immortality.
-Colloquially these technologies are often known as 'Artificial Immune Systems' (a name inherited from the original, limited systems that provided only this) but this is a misnomer.
-The correct term is 'nanomedical systems' or 'nanosystems' for short and these systems are capable of far more than simple immunity.
-Nanomedical systems are distinct from nanomedicines; whilst nanomedical systems contain and utilise nanomedicines the defining difference is the presence of an ecology of medibots governed by an artificial intelligence.
+Artificial medical systems within the body of a Biont In the majority of Inner Sphere and some middle region societies it is common for citizens to have a plethora of technological devices integrated within their body to keep them at optimum fitness, fight disease, provide rapid healing and ensure biological immortality.
+Physically these systems are comprised of specialised implants that support the tissue they are bonded to and mobile, micro-nanoscale machines known as medicytes that travel around the body diagnosing and treating as needed (see components and capabilities).
+Colloquially these technologies are often known as 'Artificial Immune Systems', a name inherited from historical systems that were only enhancements for the immune system.
+This name persists in many societies despite being a misnomer; the correct term is 'personal medical system' or 'medisystem' for short and these augmentations are far more sophisticated than their predecessors.

 - Autonomous Doctors

 - Medicine - Text by M. Alan Kazlev from original write-up by Robert J. Hall

 Treatment or prevention of diseases, injuries, and physical disorders in organic beings.
 Includes study of anatomy and physiology, diagnosis of the illness, use of medical bionano and hylonano, pharmaceuticals, invasive and non-invasive surgical techniques, holistic healing, xenomedicine, virtual medicine, and historical medicine.